Other content in this section

 Outline of route to registration

 Initial scrutiny of the application will be completed by our staff to ensure that it is complete and contains all relevant supporting documents.
+We will contact you if we require further details.

 You will be required to successfully complete the Scheme for Registration.